Flavorist

-A flavorist, also known as flavor chemist, is someone who uses chemistry to engineer artificial and natural flavors.
+A flavorist (or flavourist), also known as flavor chemist (or flavour chemist), is someone who uses chemistry to engineer artificial and natural flavors.
 The tools and materials used by flavorists are almost the same as that used by perfumers with the exception that flavorists seek to mimic or modify both the olfactory and gustatory properties of various food products rather than creating just abstract smells.
 Additionally, the materials and chemicals that a flavorist utilizes for flavor creation must be safe for human consumption.

-The profession of flavorists came about when affordable refrigeration for the home spurred of food processing technology, which could affect the quality of the flavor of the food.
-In some cases these technologies can remove naturally occurring flavors.
+The profession of flavorists came about when affordable refrigeration for the home spurred food processing technology, which could affect the quality of the flavor of the food.
+In some cases, these technologies can remove naturally occurring flavors.
 To remedy the flavor loss, the food processing industry created the flavor industry.
 The chemists that resolved the demand of the food processing industry became known as flavorists.

 Education

-Educational requirements for the profession known as flavorist are varied.
-Flavorists are often graduated either in Chemistry, Biology or Food Science up to PhDs obtained in subjects such as Biochemistry and Chemistry.
+Educational requirements for a flavorist are varied.
+Flavorists are often graduated either in Chemistry, Biology, or Food Science up to PhDs obtained in subjects such as Biochemistry and Chemistry.
 Because, however, the training of a flavorist is mostly done on-the-job and specifically at a flavor company known as a flavor house, this training is similar to the apprentice system.

-Located in Versailles (France), ISIPCA French School offers two years of high-standard education in food flavoring including 12 months traineeship in a flavor company.
-This education program provides students with solid background in Flavoring formulation, flavor application, and flavor chemistry (analysis and sensory).
+Located in Versailles (France), ISIPCA French School offers two years of high-standard education in food flavoring including 12 months of traineeship in a flavor company.
+This education program provides students with a solid background in Flavoring formulation, flavor application, and flavor chemistry (analysis and sensory).

-The British Society of Flavourists together with Reading University provide, every year, a three-week flavorist training course for flavorists from all around the world.
+Every year The British Society of Flavourists together with Reading University provides, a three-week flavorist training course for flavorists from all around the world.